 - 1 teaspoon black pepper

-4 Turn the wings and paint with the Buffalo wing sauce.
+4 Paint wings with sauce, continue to grill low and slow: Turn the wings and paint with the Buffalo wing sauce.
 Close the grill and cook for another 30 minutes.
 Repeat the process, until the wings are done to your liking, this time painting the wings every 15 minutes or so.
 Make sure you have a little leftover sauce to toss the wings with at the end.